shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

     All database related targets `db-*` have their `test-db-*` variant for the test database.

 #### elasticsearch-index-recreate

 Recreates Elasticsearch indexes structure.
 Consists of two sub-tasks that can be run independently:

 * `elasticsearch-index-delete` - deletes existing indexes structure
-* `elasticsearch-index-create` - creates new indexes structure by json definitions stored in the resources directory `src/Resources/definition`
+* `elasticsearch-index-create` - (version v9.1.0 and lower) creates new indexes structure by json definitions stored in the resources directory `src/Resources/definition`
+* `elasticsearch-index-migrate` - (version v9.1.1 and higher) creates and migrate (when necessary) new indexes structure by json definitions stored in the resources directory `src/Resources/definition`

 #### elasticsearch-index-migrate
 Migrates Elasticsearch indexes if there is change between currently used structure and the one in `*.json`.